-How Bright Peak Therapeutics Built their Procurement Process from the Ground Up
+How Bright Peak Therapeutics Built Their Procurement Process from the Ground Up + Update

-Learn how a new startup went from no procurement workflow in place to 100% confidence in their purchasing operations and eliminated costly errors like invoice duplication and delayed payments.
+Learn how a biotech company went from having no procurement workflow in place to 100% confidence in their purchasing operations and follow the company's story of scaling up the purchasing process as the business grew.

 Company: Bright Peak Therapeutics